-c.
-Consequences
+11. Consequences

+From time to time, it is necessary to reinforce proper student conduct through social consequences.
 The severity and frequency of unacceptable conduct, as well as the age and maturity of students, is considered in determining appropriate disciplinary action.

-From time to time it is necessary to reinforce proper student conduct through a number of social consequences.
+Students, as often as possible, are encouraged to participate in the development of meaningful consequences for violation of the established Code of Conduct.
 Some examples are:

-- Time owed: a student may be asked to spend time during non-instructional time to clarify and resolve the situation. - A student may be asked to write about what happened and give a plan to avoid it in the future. - Service time: A student may be asked to help with an aspect of school service (i.e. extra clean up around the school, assisting the teacher, working in the library, etc.) - Time out: A student may be asked to work away from the regular class setting until the situation has been clarified and can be resolved. - Parents may be asked to remove the child from the school for part of a day, a whole day or longer.
-Parents are informed of the details and reasons when they receive the request for their child to be away from school. - Special considerations may apply to the imposition of consequences on a student with special needs if the student is unable to comply with this Code of Conduct, due to a disability of an intellectual, physical, sensory, emotional or behavioural nature.
+- Time owed: A student may be asked to spend time during non-instructional time to clarify and resolve the situation. - A student may be asked to write about what happened and give a plan to avoid it in the future. - Service time: A student may be asked to help with an aspect of school service (i.e. extra clean up around the school, assisting the teacher, working in the library, etc.) - Time out: A student may be asked to work away from the regular class setting until the situation has been clarified and can be resolved. - Parents may be asked to remove the child from the school for part of a day, a whole day or longer.
+Parents are informed of the details and reasons when they receive the request for their child to be away from school. - In accordance with the School Act, The Coquitlam School Board authorizes the principal to suspend a student for five days or fewer.
+If there is a violation of a serious nature the suspension is immediate.